mythril-forge/vanilla-spells/spells/cantrips/shocking-grasp.md

 ## Description
 Lightning springs from your hand to deliver a shock to a creature you try to touch.
-Make a melee spell attack against the target.
+Make a Melee Spell Attack against the target.
 You have advantage on the attack roll if the target is wearing armor made of metal.
 On a hit, the target takes `1d8` lightning damage, and it can't take reactions until the start of its next turn.